WHO CAN ENROLL?

 CD1002 Code Enforcement Academy* 15 hours | Offered: Spring - Summer 2022

 This five-session academy educates participants on how to fight blight in their communities by identifying, reporting and tracking code violations, such as abandoned, blighted properties, illegal dumping, overgrown lots and trash in the right-of-way.
-The course is offered by the City of Atlanta Code Enforcement Commission and includes instruction from each city department that has a role in code enforcement, including Atlanta Police Department’s Code Enforcement Division and the Municipal Court.
+The course includes instruction from each city department that has a role in code enforcement, including Atlanta Police Department’s Code Enforcement Division and the Municipal Court.

 CD1003 Housing Security Series